 Once you're done writing, you want to look through your notes and think about which particular stories you want to share and promises you want to make.
 First you want to consider the tone and promises you discussed with your partner; then, you want to cross out anything you wouldn't want your grandma to hear.
 Inside jokes and stories that are deeply personal are great - they're a huge foundation of any relationship - but they may not be the best story to share in front of 150 of your closest friends and family, so consider which stories are personal but good to share with an audience.
 Make sure you don't embarrass your partner, even if you think the story is cute/funny/special, and instead share things that you'll be happy to remember when you think back on your day.
 If you still want to share the extra stories or details that don't make the cut for vows, write a sweet love letter to share with your partner the morning of the wedding.

 After you've picked out your favorite anecdote or two, it's time to combine those stories with the things you love about your partner, your thoughts on marriage, and your promises.
-Use the vow structure you preferred after reading through examples, and fill in the gaps with the quotes you picked from songs, books, etc. And that's it!
-Make a game plan with your partner, find examples and quotes you love, and write things about your partner that make you smile.
-And then pull it all together!
+Use the vow structure you preferred after reading through examples and fill in the gaps with the quotes you picked from songs, books, etc. And that's it!
+You've made a game plan with your partner, found examples and quotes you love, and wrote things about your partner that make you smile.
+And all of a sudden, you've written your vows.